What is it?

 Until next time

 Certain features along the road say “hello” and “goodbye” like nothing else.
-This is one of them—Burgundy’s version of the red carpet, the welcome mat, the yellow brick road, the way here and (sadly) the way back home: Advertisements
+This is one of them—Burgundy’s version of the red carpet, the welcome mat, the yellow brick road, the way here and (sadly) the way back home:

 Ghost type